-- Using a flat-blade screwdriver, push the 1⁄4 turn pin in far enough to clear the opposite side of the EXP to unlock the pin. - 2.
-With the pin still pushed past the base, turn 90° to remove the pin and spring. - 3.
-Remove the remaining 2 pins and springs from the same side of the EXP base.
+Using a flat-blade screwdriver, push the 1⁄4 turn pin in far enough to clear the opposite side of the EXP to unlock the pin.

-4. Drop a new spring into the spring slot on the base, then add the 1/4 turn pin.
+- 2. With the pin still pushed past the base, turn 90° to remove the pin and spring. - 3.
+Remove the remaining 2 pins and springs from the same side of the EXP base. - 4.
+Drop a new spring into the spring slot on the base, then add the 1/4 turn pin.

 - Push the turn pin in far enough to clear the base, then turn 90° and release the pin.
 The pin should sit almost flush with the EXP base. - 6.
-Flip the EXP friction disk over and repeat on the other side depending on engagement preference.
+Flip the EXP friction disk over and repeat on the other side PUSH IN AND Ø ROTATE 1⁄4 TURN depending on TO REMOVE PIN engagement preference.
+PUSH THE PIN IN FAR 7.
+If you need to ENOUGH TO CLEAR OTHER SIDE BEFORE TURNING OR disassemble the YOU WILL DAMAGE THE 1⁄4 TURN PIN(S) EXP disk, you can watch the video on our website under Tech Tips at www.rekluse.com/support/videos/atv-mc-support-videos.

-www.rekluse.com/support/videos/atv-mc-support-videos.